gitmachtl/scripts/cardano/testnet/README.md

 1. The special file was created, in this example it would be a file with the name<br>**aeaab6fa86997512b4f850049148610d662b5a7a971d6e132a0940626d795375706572546f6b656e.json**<br>:warning: Do not rename the file!

 1. Go to https://github.com/cardano-foundation/cardano-token-registry and clone the Repo into your own Repo
+   > The TokenRegistryServer for the Public-Testnet is: https://github.com/input-output-hk/metadata-registry-testnet

 1. Upload the special file now in your own Repo into the **mappings directory**.
 Or you can replace an old file if you already did this step before to update your metadata.